traefik/traefik/docs/configuration/commons.md

 # Enable debug mode.
 # This will install HTTP handlers to expose Go expvars under /debug/vars and
 # pprof profiling data under /debug/pprof.
-# Additionally, the log level will be set to DEBUG.
+# The log level will be set to DEBUG unless `logLevel` is specified.
 #
 # Optional
 # Default: false